VCityTeam/UD-SV/Doc/Process/TutorialFileLasInItown.md

-## Display a file .Las in Itowns with lopocs
+## Display a file .Las in iTowns with lopocs

-  This diagram shows how the communication between Itowns and lopocs works:
+  This diagram shows how the communication between iTowns and lopocs works:

   <img src="../Image/diapo2Sevimg26.png" width="900" height="175" />

-  In a first step we put our file (.las here) on the lopocs's server, then lopocs gives us a tileset, the tileset is used by Itowns's server, and both servers communicate when Itowns needs files.
+  In a first step we put our file (.las here) on the lopocs's server, then lopocs gives us a tileset, the tileset is used by iTowns's server, and both servers communicate when iTowns needs files.

   <img src="../Image/Lopocs Schema1.png" width="900" height="175" />